nautobot/nautobot/nautobot/docs/user-guides/getting-started/vlans-and-vlan-groups.md

 5. Select `Vancouver 1` from the **Site** selector drop-down
 6. Click on the `Create and Add Another` button

+!!! note
-> NOTE: The **Region** drop-down selection in step 4 is optional and only meant to narrow down the options presented in the **Site** drop-down selector in Step 5.
+    The **Region** drop-down selection in step 4 is optional and only meant to narrow down the options presented in the **Site** drop-down selector in Step 5.
-> A VLAN cannot be assigned to a Region.
+    A VLAN cannot be assigned to a Region.

 1. Populate **ID** with `100`
 2. Populate **Name** with `vlan 100`